ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 may not be networking experts.

 REQ-DISCOVERY:
-: The controller must perform the initial and on demand discovery of the network in order to provide the layered topology via SIMAP API to the client/application.
+: A network controller must perform the initial and on-demand discovery of a network in order to provide the layered topology via SIMAP API to the client/application.

 REQ-SYNCH: